-Lay the removed parts on an absorbent cloth into the drying chamber (up to a max. of 65°C) and let the paraffin contamination run off.
+- Lay the removed parts on an absorbent cloth into the drying chamber (up to a max. of 65 °C) and let the paraffin contamination run off. - Dry knife holder and reassemble.

 There is a burn hazard when removing the parts from the drying chamber (65°C).
 Wearing safety gloves is recommended!